smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 Remote Control can also allow mobile applications to send simulated button press events for the following common buttons in the vehicle.

-The system shall list all available buttons for Remote Control in the `RemoteControlCapabilities`.
-The capability object will have a List of `ButtonCapabilities` that can be obtained using `.buttonCapabilities`.
+The system will list all available buttons for Remote Control in the `RemoteControlCapabilities`.
+The capability object will have a list of `ButtonCapabilities` that can be obtained using `.buttonCapabilities`.

 | RC Module | Control Button |
 | ------------ | ------------ |